Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras: The spin- model and its extensive zero energy modes

 \subsection{Chiral symmetry and extensive zero modes}

 In addition to the total magnetization, $H_{XY}$ also possesses a chiral symmetry that plays a central role in generating its extensive zero-energy degeneracy.
-For the chains of even length $2L$ under consideration, this symmetry is generated by the unitary and Hermitian operator
+For the chains of even length $2L$ under consideration, this symmetry is generated by the unitary and Hermitian operator, whose action is non-trivial only on the even-numbered sites,